Nedzhmi Ali

-Nedzhmi Ali (Неджми Али; born 16 July 1972 in Dzhebel, Bulgaria) is a Bulgarian politician of Bulgarian-Turkish descent and Member of the European Parliament (MEP).
+Nedzhmi Niyazi Ali (Неджми Ниязи Али; born 16 July 1972 in Dzhebel, Bulgaria) is a Bulgarian politician of Bulgarian-Turkish descent and Member of the European Parliament (MEP).
 He is a member of the Movement for Rights and Freedoms.

 Biography

 Ali became a Member of the European Parliament of 2004–9 with effect from 1 January 2007 upon the accession of Bulgaria to the European Union.

 In 2013 he was appointed to the post of Bulgarian Vice-minister of Defence.

 In May 2014 he returned to the European Parliament as an elected MEP.
 He currently sits on the Committee on Budgets and the Committee on Budgetary Control.